What Language Models Know But Don't Say: Non-Generative Prior Extraction for Generalization: Introduction

 LLMs, trained on vast corpora of scientific literature and domain-specific data \cite{brown2020languagemodelsfewshotlearners}, offer a promising new source of priors for downstream modeling.
 Recent efforts have explored LLMs both as zero-shot and few-shot predictors for tabular classification \cite{hegselmann2023tabllmfewshotclassificationtabular,requeima2024LLMProcessesnumericalpredictive}, and as in-context learners capable of producing joint probabilistic predictions \cite{shysheya2025joltjointprobabilisticpredictions}.
 Other work has investigated the integration of LLMs with classical statistical methods: LLM-FE \cite{abhyankar2025llmfeautomatedfeatureengineering} uses LLMs to guide feature engineering, LLM-Lasso \cite{zhang2025llmlassorobustframeworkdomaininformed} for feature selection, and LLMCorr \cite{zhong2024harnessinglargelanguagemodels} for post-hoc model correction.
 AutoElicit \cite{capstick2025autoelicitusinglargelanguage} introduced a technique to query LLMs for Gaussian priors, but its reliance on generative sampling introduces run-to-run variability.

-Parallel to this, out-of-distribution (OOD) generalization has gained increasing attention, as real-world deployment often involves data that differs from the development environment.
+While LLMs offer a promising source of priors for downstream modeling, their practical benefit depends on how well these priors generalize under distribution shift.
+OOD generalization has therefore received increasing attention, as real-world deployment often involves data that differs from the development environment.
 Meta-learning approaches like TabPFN \cite{hollmann2023tabpfntransformersolvessmall} and Drift-Resilient TabPFN \cite{helli2024driftresilienttabpfnincontextlearning} address OOD robustness through synthetic task generation and causal modeling.
 Others have proposed logit-based calibration strategies such as UE-NL \cite{huang2023uncertaintyestimationnormalizedlogitsoutofdistribution}, or LLM-guided data augmentation methods like Summary Boosting \cite{manikandan2023languagemodelsweaklearners} and LLMOverTab \cite{ISOMURA2025125852} to cover underrepresented regions of the feature space.
 However, despite this momentum, few works have systematically explored how to extract priors from the internal structure of LLMs (e.g. hidden states, logits, etc.) for tabular tasks under distribution shift.

-We address this gap with \textbf{LoID (Logit-Informed Distributions)}, a deterministic framework that elicits informative priors for Bayesian logistic regression directly from an LLM’s token-level logits.
+We address this gap with \textbf{LoID (Logit-Informed Distributions)}, a deterministic framework that elicits informative priors for Bayesian logistic and linear regression directly from an LLM’s token-level logits.
 Instead of relying on generated completions or examples, LoID probes the LLM with semantically paired sentences highlighting positive and negative feature-target relationships.
 The logit difference between the relational tokens quantifies directional belief, and the variance across paraphrased prompts yields an uncertainty estimate—together forming Normal priors over model coefficients.
 These priors integrate into Bayesian workflows, without any fine-tuning or in-context learning.